madetech/handbook/guides/contributing_to_the_handbook.md

 3. Click the pencil button in the top right
 4. Make the necessary changes using [Markdown](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
 5. Preview your changes at any time by clicking "Preview".
 6. When you're happy with your page, click "Commit changes" and write a short description under "Commit message".
-For example "Update Flexible Holiday Page"
+For example "update pension scheme page to include the people team email"
 7. Select "Create a new branch for this commit" and give it a name relevant to your change.
 For example, "update-flexible-holiday-page".
 8. Submit the change by clicking "Propose changes".
 9. You will be then be able to create a Pull Request to get review of your new page.
 Click "Create pull request", then share the link with people!